hpleva/httk_tutorial/README.md

 # Introduction
-This step-by-step tutorial can be completed in a pre-prepared environment that is contained in a Vagrant virtual machine.
+In order to avoid installation hassle, this step-by-step tutorial can be completed in a pre-prepared environment that is contained in a Vagrant virtual machine.
 In order to start the virtual machine (VM), some dependencies must be installed:

 #### Windows
 - Vagrant